tigera-solutions/eks-networking-bootcamp/README.md

 ### Connect your cluster to Calico Cloud

-Follow instructions in the official [Calico Cloud documentation](https://docs.tigera.io/calico-cloud/about) to [connect your AKS cluster to Calico Cloud](https://docs.tigera.io/calico-cloud/get-started/connect/) management plane.
+Follow instructions in the official [Calico Cloud documentation](https://docs.tigera.io/calico-cloud/about) to [connect your EKS cluster to Calico Cloud](https://docs.tigera.io/calico-cloud/get-started/connect/) management plane.

 ### Enable eBPF on the EKS cluster